Heinz Höhne: Works

 Another work from Höhne is Krieg im Dunkeln (1985), which examines the centuries-old relationship between Russian and German intelligence.
 After his retirement, Höhne worked on a history of the Third Reich, the first volume of which, Gebt mir vier Jahre Zeit, appeared in 1996.

-Höhne's book, The General Was a Spy: The Truth about General Gehlen and his Spy Ring, received a less than glowing review from a CIA analyst.
+Reception

+Höhne's 1967 book on the SS has been translated into many languages, including English, French, Italian, Spanish, Russian, Polish, Greek, Japanese and Chinese.